-, Broadland Rivers Catchment Abstraction Management Strategy The Broads Plan 2004 Guiding principles (Broads Area is outside Greater Norwich joint Core Strategy area but it is of relevance due to its location and status).
 Restore, protect and where possible improve nature conservation sites of international importance.
 Protect and where possible improve recreation and fisheries resources.
 Extend navigation where appropriate.
 Protect and improve sustainable water abstraction schemes.
 Maintain and increase the connectivity of the river and floodplain.
 Restore new areas of functional flood plain and improve in-stream features.
 Meet river quality objectives and standards.
 Protect designated cultural heritage features from flooding, where possible.
 Protect and where possible improve the Broads Executive Area 'national park' & Norfolk Coast AONB.
-Manage water to ensure that it is available for abstraction whilst protecting the needs of the natural environment The Broads will be promoted as a national park, accessible to people of all abilities and social backgrounds to enjoy in quiet and environmentally sustainable ways that are in keeping with its distinctive natural and cultural beauty and that are appropriate to a nationally and internationally protected area.
-Tranquillity and wildness of the area protected and enhanced.
-Information will be readily accessible.
+Broadland Rivers Catchment Manage water to ensure that it is available for Consider the implications for the water - impacts on water resource (supply Abstraction Management Strategy abstraction whilst protecting the needs of the natural resource. and environment) environment The Broads Plan 2004 The Broads will be promoted as a national park, Consider the implications of potential - impacts on the Broads Area and its Guiding principles accessible to people of all abilities and social effects on the Broads Area, and management (Broads Area is outside Greater backgrounds to enjoy in quiet and environmentally sustainable ways that are in keeping with its distinctive contributions to the achievement of the Broads Plan.
+Norwich joint Core Strategy area but natural and cultural beauty and that are appropriate to Diodus Flatt. it is of relevance due to its location a nationally and internationally protected area. and status). , , , , , , , , , , , , , , , , , , , , Tranquillity and wildness of the area protected and enhanced.
+Information will be readily approxible Information will be readily accessible.
 Tourism will be of a high standard, contributing to local communities etc. Water resources will be managed sustainably to ensure the proper functioning of the wetland system.
-Consider the implications for the water resource.
-Consider the implications of potential effects on the Broads Area, and contributions to the achievement of the Broads Plan. - impacts on water resource (supply and environment) - impacts on the Broads Area and its management
+Archaeological features will be identified and safeguarded; the Broads distinctiveness will be restored, enhanced and protected; good design and sustainable construction will be encouraged.